-Born and raised in Robeson County, Jarrod's parents instilled in him the importance of faith in God, hard work, and service to others.
+Born and raised in Robeson County, Jarrod Lowery is the product of two parents who instilled in him the value of faith, family, and serving others.

-After graduating from Purnell Swett High School, Jarrod joined the U.S. Marine Corps where he served as a tank technician for six years.
-In 2012, Jarrod graduated from UNC-Pembroke with a bachelor’s in political science and a minor in history.
+After graduating from Purnell Swett High School, Jarrod enlisted in the U.S. Marine Corps where he served as a tank technician for six years.
+In 2012, Jarrod graduated from UNC-Pembroke with a bachelor’s in Political Science and a minor in History.

-Jarrod is married to his wife, Jennifer, and they welcomed their newborn daughter Madyson Jade Lowery in December 2022.
+Jarrod is married to his wife, Jennifer, and is the proud step-dad to Bryanna and Jayden.
+Jarrod and Jennifer welcomed a daughter, Madyson Jade Lowery, in December 2022.

-"As a former United States Marine, being a public servant isn't about titles, but securing a more prosperous and safer future for our communities."
+"As a former United States Marine, public service isn't about titles, but securing a better future for our communities."

 Serving Underserved Communities

-After college, Jarrod joined North Carolina Governor Pat McCrory's senior staff.
-As Regional Outreach Liaison for the Governor, Jarrod worked closely with and advocated on behalf of Rural Areas, Veterans, and American Indian communities.
+Jarrod joined North Carolina Governor Pat McCrory's senior staff after completing college.
+As the governor's Regional Outreach Liaison, Jarrod worked closely with rural communities, veterans, and American Indian leaders.

-A proud member of the Lumbee Tribe, Jarrod has always sought ways to give back to the Tribal community that helped raised him.
-From 2015-2021, Jarrod served as an elected member of the Lumbee Tribal Council, representing the communities of Oxendine, Prospect and Wakulla.
+A member of the Lumbee Tribe of North Carolina, Jarrod served as an elected member of the Lumbee Tribal Council from 2015-2021, representing the communities of Oxendine, Prospect and Wakulla.

 As Chairman of the Tribal Council's Federal Recognition Committee, Jarrod advocated for full federal recognition for the Lumbee Tribe and helped deliver important legislative victories for the Tribe in the General Assembly.
 Jarrod also served as chairman of the Tribal Council's Economic Development committee.